cancrpcoglu/tesla-lstm-price-prediction/README.md

-# tesla-lstm-price-prediction
+# tesla-rnn-price-prediction
-Tesla stock price prediction using LSTM
+Tesla stock price prediction using RNN

 1-) This project uses historical stock data of Tesla (TSLA) to predict future prices using an LSTM (Long Short-Term Memory) deep learning model